0helison/VetClinic/README.md

-# API da Clínica Veterinária
+# Veterinary Clinic API

 ---

-## - Descrição
+## - Description
-Este desafio teve como objetivo criar uma API que armazenasse informações sobre tutores e pets de uma clínica veterinária, utilizando o framework Express, a ORM Sequelize e integrando o Sqlite com Node.js.
+This challenge aimed to create an API that stores information about pet owners and pets of a veterinary clinic, using the Express framework, the Sequelize ORM, and integrating SQLite with Node.js.

 ---